josephmanghan/Manghan-Backbase-Challenge/README.md

 Not required, but this extension (available in both VS Code and Atom) can be installed to view comments with intended formatting.

 ## Usage
-1. Place desired CSV files in the csv_input folder.
-Processed CSv files will appear in the csv_output folder
+1. Place CSV files intended for testing in the csv_input folder.
+Processed CSV files will appear in the csv_output folder
 2. Open the relevant directory within the terminal
 3. Run the following command in the terminal, editing input_file.csv and output_file.csv as appropriate:
 ```console